Vietnam.vn - Nền tảng quảng bá Việt Nam

 ⅔ of the house was renovated by Daniels on the outside.
 Photo: BI

 Daniels also has different plans for his three homes: one will be converted into an art gallery, one will be a residence, and the third will be used as a community health facility.
 The renovations began in 2019 but were put on hold due to the COVID-19 pandemic.
-Daniels is currently traveling between the U.S. and Italy to complete the renovations.
+Daniels is currently traveling back and forth between the U.S. and Italy to complete the renovations.

 Italy “craves” people to buy cheap houses